Iceland Ski Tour

 Iceland is a world-class destination for ski touring, backcountry skiing and ski mountaineering.
 The center of activity is the Troll Peninsula in northern Iceland with vertical descents of up to 1500m or almost 5000ft, thousands of peaks and slopes for all abilities with abundant snow fall make this a paradise for skiers and mountaineers.
 The season lasts from the end of February until the beginning of June, and with the continual daylight of the Arctic Sun overhead and mild temperatures, snow conditions remain favorable with great corn skiing and the occasional powder dump well into June.

 The fact that the Troll Peninsula is surrounded by the Arctic Ocean makes for incredible opportunities of skiing right down to the ocean on stable coastal snowpack but also adds the excitement of Arctic weather and conditions.
-Iceland is a true adventure skiing destination.
+Ski touring in Iceland is always a wild adventure no matter the weather and no matter the time of season.

 Clicking on the ‘Book Now’ button opposite, will open a new tab/window in your browser and direct you to our online tour booking system.
 Here you can check the course dates and availability